 Factors affecting parabolic reflector antenna gain

-There are a number of factors that affect the parabolic antenna gain.
-These factors include the following:
+There are three main factors that affect the parabolic antenna gain:

 - Diameter of reflecting surface The larger the diameter of the reflecting surface of the antenna the higher the parabolic reflector gain will be.